 - Keep an accurate record of your work search by listing your job contacts on Form UC-253, Record of Contacts Made for Work,

-- Keep a record of the benefit checks that you receive from Hawaii in case you need to inquire regarding any missing checks.
-Contact the Hawaii Interstate Liable Unit directly if you did not receive a check that you were expecting.
+- Keep a record of the benefit payments that you receive from Hawaii in case you need to inquire regarding any missing payments.
+Contact the Hawaii Interstate Liable Unit directly if you did not receive a payment that you were expecting.

 - If you are self-employed, or employed on a commission basis, and made no earnings during a week for which you are claiming benefits, you must still report the number of hours that you worked during that week.

-- If you stopped filing claim certifications for two or more consecutive weeks for reasons other than employment (such as taking a trip) and wish to claim benefits again, go online or call the Hawaii Tele-Claim Service to reactivate your claim.
+- If you stopped filing claim certifications for two or more consecutive weeks for reasons other than employment (such as taking a trip) and wish to claim benefits again, go online to reactivate your claim.
 (See the sections on Filing a Claim for Unemployment Insurance, and Additional Claim and Reopen Claim.)

 - If you return to work, be sure to report that information when you file your claim certification for that week.
 Also be sure to report your gross earnings (including any tips, room and board) for that week even if you have not yet been paid.

-- If you return to work, are subsequently terminated, and wish to claim benefits again, go online or call the Hawaii Tele-Claim service as soon as possible to reactivate your claim.
+- If you return to work, are subsequently terminated, and wish to claim benefits again, go online as soon as possible to reactivate your claim.

 Combined Wage Claims

-If you worked in Hawaii and another state(s) during the 18 months before you file your initial claim, you might be able to combine your out-of-state wages to qualify for a valid claim, or to increase your weekly benefit amount.
-When you file your claim, the customer service representative will explain your options for combining your wages.
+If you worked in Hawaii and another state(s) during the 18 months before you file your initial claim, you might be able to combine your out-of-state wages to qualify for a valid claim.

 Federal Unemployment Benefits